 We chose the article by Fox et al. (2005) based on several factors: its impact, the large effect sizes, and the nuanced mixed findings in follow-up studies in the literature.

-The article has had a significant impact on scholarly research in the area of judgment and decision making.
+The article has had a major impact on scholarly research in the area of judgment and decision making.
 At the time of writing, there were 190 Google Scholar citations of the article.
 Fox et al. (2005)'s work also has important practical implications.
 For example, marketers, policy makers, or managers may be able to use very simple subtle techniques to have a very large impact on the choices and allocations of targeted audiences.
-On the flip side, individuals may take partition dependence into account in their own decision-making strategies to optimize their own preferences and potential override external contextual influences.

-We are currently aware of only one successful nonregistered direct replication of Fox et al. (2005)'s Study 1 by Xing et al. (2020) who found similar effects (N = 121; η2 = .76), with the interesting observation that those who were receiving financial aid exhibited far weaker financial aid partition dependence, suggesting that the effect might vary in other non-student samples.
+We are currently aware of only one successful non registered direct replication of Fox et al. (2005)'s Study 1 by Xing et al. (2020) who found similar effects (N = 121; η2 = .76).
 We note that the effect-sizes reported in both the Fox et al. (2005) and Xing et al. (2020) are remarkably high (converted to Cohen’s d = 3.56).
-If these effects are true, these findings would be - by far - some of the strongest effects in judgment and decision making and social psychology and would mean very high potential benefits (or risks) for implementations in practice.
+If these effects are true, these findings would be - by far - some of the strongest effects in judgment and decision making and social psychology, and would mean very high potential benefits (or risks) for implementations in practice.
 There are also very large effects reported for Studies 2 (d = 1.34) and 5 (Wald chi-squared = 23.57; converted to Cohen’s d = 0.87).

-In contrast to the success of replicating Study 1, Reichelson et al. (2018) conducted a direct replication of the original’s Study 4, yet failed to find any evidence for partition dependence, despite three attempts, one of those being a very close replication.
+In contrast to the success of replicating Study 1, Reichelson et al. (2018) conducted a replication of the original’s Study 4, yet they only managed to replicate the effect among children but not adults, despite three attempts, one of those being a very close replication.
 Here we note that despite the extremely large effects of Study 1, the effects reported in Study 4 were weaker, though still considered large by social psychology literature standards (N = 74; t(73) = 2.79; d = 0.65).
+Some follow-up conceptual replication studies also provided evidence for partition dependence among children only, and they suggested that the transparency of the task might be a contributing factor for this phenomenon.
+(Reichelson et al., 2019; Williams et al., 2020).

 To our knowledge, there are no published pre-registered well-powered replications of Studies 1, 2, and 5.
 Given the mixed findings, the very large effects reported, and the observed moderators, we aimed to revisit Studies 1, 2, and 5 to reassess the robustness of the findings and the magnitude of the reported effects.
 We expect to find support for the phenomenon, yet with weaker more standard effects.